Becoming self-employed allows you to 'be your own boss' and work more flexibly, but there are also downsides to self-employment.

 You will have responsibilities if you are taking on people to help in your business.
 Even if you take on agency workers, freelancers or sub-contractors you have some responsibilities, for example their health and safety.

 Visit the GOV.UK website to check contract types and employer responsibilities.

-For enquiries relating to business within New Forest, contact our Business Rates team by phone on 01590 646119 or by email to firstname.lastname@example.org.
+For enquiries relating to business within the New Forest, contact our business rates team by phone on 01590 646119 or by email to email@example.com.